ClarenceYu12/Open_Source_Project/README.md

 ## Contributing
-Contributions are welcome here at this github, please read the contribution guidelines and the code of conduct before starting though.
+Contributions are welcome here at this Github, please read the contribution guidelines and the code of conduct before starting though.

 ## Authors and Acknowledgement